simantalahkar/simantalahkar.github.io/_pages/about.md

 My expertise lies in modeling, simulations, and various characterization and data analysis techniques.
 I like to use these tools to research and solve different mathematical, scientific, and engineering problems that are often multi-disciplinary.

-The 'Research' page on this site contains summaries of some of my selected research work.
-You may also find details of my conference talks and seminars on the 'Talks' page.
-I have also shared a list of my peer-reviewed 'Publications', and my current 'Contact' details.
+The [Research](https://simantalahkar.github.io/research/) page on this site contains summaries of some of my selected research work.
+You may also find details of my conference talks and seminars on the [Talks](https://simantalahkar.github.io/talks/) page.
+I have also shared a list of my peer-reviewed [Publications](https://simantalahkar.github.io/publications/), and my current [Contact](https://simantalahkar.github.io/contact/) details.

 I love to keep learning new concepts and implementing new ideas in codes.
 I share some of the codes from my projects on my [GitHub](https://github.com/simantalahkar?tab=repositories).

-My current research thrust lies in combining computational and data-driven approaches to understand the failure and heat transport behavior in defect-engineered materials and hierarchical composites.